 Create strategies in your own live to regain time.
 Examine your daily activities and be mindful about how you are spending your time.
 This will allow you to remove unnecessary tasks.

-Use some of the found time to perform active leisure activities that were discussed before.
+Use found time to perform active leisure activities.
 You receive more fulfillment from active leisure time than you do passive time, like Netflix binging.
 Whillans suggests keeping an active leisure to-do list handy so you can quickly fall back on an activity when you find yourself tempted with doom scrolling.

 What were the names of Christopher Columbus’s three ships?